NeuralSyntaxLab/lab-handbook/Animal Wellfare and Euthanasia/EuthanasiaProrotocls.md

 This protocol is used to humanely kill a bird when its brain, or any other part, is not needed.

 *Preparation:*
-* Both Zebra finches and canaries will be killed by injection of Sodium pentobarbital (euthasol).
+* Both Zebra finches and canaries will be killed by injection of Sodium pentobarbital.
-* The euthasol solution will be prepared in advance following our [protocol](https://github.com/NeuralSyntaxLab/lab-handbook/blob/main/Chemichals%2C%20Solutions%2C%20Dlutions/GeneralLabDilutionsSolutions.md) and kept in a locked cabinet or safe.
+* The pentobarbital solution will be prepared in advance following our [protocol](https://github.com/NeuralSyntaxLab/lab-handbook/blob/main/Chemichals%2C%20Solutions%2C%20Dlutions/GeneralLabDilutionsSolutions.md) and kept in a locked cabinet or safe.
 * Before killing a bird we prepare an environment that causes minimal distress, preferrably in a quiet room without bright lights.
 * A 1mL syringe with a 30 gauge needle is prepared with 0.2mL solution for a Zebra finch or 0.3mL for a canary.
 * Multiple syringes are prepared if needing to kill multiple birds.
 Killing multiple birds by loading one syringe with more solution is to be avoided.